 The National September 11 Memorial & Museum and the Downtown Alliance operate an information kiosk located on Vesey Street across from the entrance to the World Trade Center PATH station.
 The kiosk is open seven days a week and is stocked with maps and brochures with more information about Lower Manhattan and the Memorial & Museum.

-The Sphere once stood between the World Trade Center towers in the Austin Tobin Plaza, and today resides in Battery Park, on Battery Place in Lower Manhattan.
-The large metallic sculpture, created by German sculptor Fritz Koenig, was commissioned by the owner of the World Trade Center, The Port Authority of New York and New Jersey, in 1966.
+The Sphere once stood between the World Trade Center towers in the Austin Tobin Plaza, and today resides in Battery Park, on Battery Place in lower Manhattan.
+The large metallic sculpture, created by German sculptor Fritz Koenig, was commissioned by the owner of the World Trade Center, the Port Authority of New York & New Jersey, in 1966.
 After September 11, 2001, the sphere was recovered from the World Trade Center site.
 It remained structurally intact, but visibly damaged.
 On March 11, 2002, the sphere was re-erected and rededicated in Battery Park as a memorial to the victims of 9/11.

 New York City Fire Museum

-The Fire Museum contains the first permanent September 11 Memorial to the 343 firefighters who made the supreme sacrifice on September 11, 2001.
-Housed in two adjoining rooms, this tribute to the heroes of 9/11 includes a black marble and tile memorial with pictures of the firefighters lost in the attacks; cases filled with tools, airplane wreckage and items used in the recovery effort; a video and interactive computer station where visitors can browse photographs of the fallen firemen, newspaper coverage of the attacks, and pictures of nationwide tributes to the FDNY; and a wall-size timeline chronicling that day's dramatic events.
-For more information, http://www.nycfiremuseum.org/
+The Fire Museum contains the first permanent 9/11 memorial to the 343 firefighters who made the supreme sacrifice on September 11, 2001.
+Housed in two adjoining rooms, this tribute to the heroes of 9/11 includes a black marble and tile memorial with pictures of the firefighters lost in the attacks; cases filled with tools, airplane wreckage and items used in the recovery effort; a video and interactive computer station where visitors can browse photographs of the fallen firemen, newspaper coverage of the attacks and pictures of nationwide tributes to the FDNY; and a wall-size timeline chronicling that day's dramatic events.
+For more information, visit http://www.nycfiremuseum.org/.

 FDNY Memorial Wall